 The ISCCS was approved by the WADA Executive Committee in November 2017 and came into effect as from 1 April 2018.
-Its detailed provisions ensure that the actions taken by the Taskforce and CRC are clearly understood and the consequences of non-compliance by Signatories are transparent and predictable.
+Subsequent versions have been introduced in January 2021 and April 2024 and it will continue to evolve alongside WADA's legal framework.
+Its detailed provisions ensure that the actions taken by the Taskforce and CRC are clearly understood and the consequences of non-compliance by Signatories are transparent, graded and predictable.

-3.1 Managing Compliance to an Internationally Recognized Standard
+3.1.
+Managing Compliance to an Internationally Recognized Standard